State's new coronavirus cases drop 34% in day to 4,544; deaths subside to 44

 Worldwide

-The U.S. represented 14.0 percent of 9,9942 deaths Friday two days after a record 10,156 and 19.1 percent of the world total though its population is only 4.3 percent of the global total.
+The U.S. represented 14.3 percent of 8,811 deaths Saturday, three two days after a record 10,156 and 19.1 percent of the world total though its population is only 4.3 percent of the global total.

-Sweden, which has been doing "herd immunity" with no lockdown, reported 10 deaths and is at 6,164, and lately hasn't reported cases data.
-Neighboring Norway reported 3 deaths to rise to 294, as well as 257 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported no data Saturday and is at 6,164, and lately hasn't reported cases information.
+Neighboring Norway reported no deaths to remain 294, as well as 518 more cases.

 Scripps Only Content 2020